jlmelville/drnb/README.md

 method and nearest neighbor package.
 Communication between the core and the plugins is just by IPC, i.e. shelling out and running a python script in each plugin folder.
 There are also plugin SDKs to provide useful helper functions for reading and writing the request and responses.

+The main outcome is that installing is now a bit more involved because you must recursively install several packages in this repo.

 ### Setup